 Dr. Hatice Mutlu, Karlsruhe

-The Wöhler Prize for sustainable chemistry is a GDCh award and was presented to Prof. Dr. Dieter Vogt awarded.
+During the GDCh Science Forum Chemistry 2019, the Wöhler Award for sustainable chemistry of the GDCh was presented to Prof. Dr. Dieter Vogt.